Who We Are

 AMS Coat of Arms

 The coat of arms of the Archdiocese for the Military Services, USA is divided into three sections, one in red, one in silver or white, and one in blue – the traditional colors of the United States.
 In the uppermost portion, there is an American Bald Eagle holding in each claw the universal symbol of peace, a green olive branch.
 In the middle portion, there is a silver cross on the outline meridians of the earth.
 In the lowest, the red portion of these arms, are the gold and silver crossed keys of Saint Peter, the symbol of the Holy See.
-The composition of the arms conveys the message and mission of the Archdiocese for the Military Services – to be Americans carrying peace; to carry Christ all over the world; and to act as a liaison for the United States and the Holy See.
+The composition of the arms conveys the message and mission of the Archdiocese for the Military Services – to be Americans bearing peace; to proclaim Christ all over the world; and to carry out the mission of the Church to offer healing through the forgiveness of sins.